Ken Shamrock: Ken Shamrock vs. Royce Gracie - the first UFC rivalry

 After the fight, Shamrock admitted that he had underestimated Gracie.
 In 2008 he said: "I didn't know who Royce Gracie was...
 When I saw him in his gi, I thought he was some karate guy [with no grappling skills]."
 On the other hand, in 2015 Shamrock said he had watched the Gracie Jiu-Jitsu: In Action before the event and showed it to Funaki and the rest: "So one thing led to another, they started to support me on it- they did know that that gi meant a lot- but when they saw it too they thought "Yeah, you'll be able to beat this guy pretty well."
 And I had confidence, too."
-Anyway, he put the blame of his loss in the fact that he wasn't allowed to wear wrestling shoes during the fights, while Gracie himself had been allowed to wear his gi and choke Shamrock with it. "[Wearing shoes] is a lot of the set ups and the positions for my leglocks- being able to get my knee inside, being able to spin and push off, and being able to secure the leg.
+Shamrock ultimately attributed his loss to the fact that he wasn't allowed to wear wrestling shoes during the fight, whereas Gracie had been allowed to wear his gi and choke Shamrock with it. "[Wearing shoes] is a lot of the set ups and the positions for my leglocks- being able to get my knee inside, being able to spin and push off, and being able to secure the leg.
 You take the shoes off, it's like being on ice on the mat if you've never done it before."

 Shamrock was originally scheduled to compete at UFC 2 but broke his hand after blocking a high kick while sparring with a teammate.
 He still wanted to compete, but when doctors told him that he might never fight again if he injured his hand any further, he reluctantly withdrew.

 On September 9, 1994, Shamrock returned to the octagon at UFC 3 in an event that was marketed by the UFC as the ultimate rematch between two-time champion Royce Gracie and #1 contender Shamrock.
 Shamrock's first fight, now wearing better shoes, was against top ranked judo practitioner Christophe Leininger.
 Shamrock's next fight was in the semifinals against kickboxer Felix Mitchell.
 Shamrock defeated Mitchell with the popularized rear naked choke.
 With this win, Shamrock advanced to the finals of UFC 3.
 However, Shamrock refused to compete in the finals after he learned Gracie had dropped out of the tournament after his win over Kimo Leopoldo, combined with a knee injury he suffered during his match with Leininger.